Arduino Leonardo Pinout and Specification

 Arduino Leonardo Pin Headers and Components

-The Arduino Leonardo is known for its unique integration of the ATmega32U4 microcontroller, which includes USB functionality, allowing it to communicate directly with a computer as a keyboard, mouse, or other USB devices.
-Let's take a look at the physical components and pin headers on the board to better understand its layout and functionality.
+The Arduino Leonardo is known for its unique integration of the ATmega32U4 microcontroller, which includes USB functionality.
+This allows it to communicate directly with a computer as a keyboard, mouse, or other USB devices.
+Let's examine the physical components and pin headers on the board to better understand its layout and functionality.

 Digital I/O Pins